How to choose a mattress firmness

 Again, remember that “soft” does not necessarily mean “lacking support”.
 Choosing a firmness level simply means choosing the surface that will allow your spine to align properly on the mattress.
 Spinal alignment on the sleeping surface depends on various aspects including your body weight and typical sleeping position.

 Your sleeping position is a crucial consideration when deciding on a fitting firmness level.
-The amount of pressure exerted on specific points in your body depends on which points are supporting most of your weight.
-For example, someone who sleep on their stomach will exert more downward force on their hips than someone who sleeps on their back.
+The amount of pressure exerted on specific points on your body depends on which points are supporting most of your weight.
+For example, someone who sleeps on their stomach will exert more downward force on their hips than someone who sleeps on their back.

 While sleep positions and firmness preferences come down to personal taste, there are recommendations for those who are undecided about what firmness to choose:

 Side sleepers generally prefer a softer mattress.
 A soft surface allows the mattress to conform to pressure points in the shoulders and hips, as well as the arm that gets tucked beneath side sleepers, preventing numbness and tingling.

 Stomach sleepers get more comfort out of a firmer mattress.
 Pressure in the hips and pelvis is much greater for stomach sleepers, because these are the points supporting most of their weight.
 A medium or firm mattress will prevent your hips and pelvis from sinking lower than your shoulders and creating an unnatural curve in the spine.

 Back sleepers have the most range in firmness, as pressure is more evenly spread across their pressure points while they sleep.
 Because of this, back sleepers can find comfort on soft, medium, and firm mattresses.
 If you’re still undecided, a medium firmness mattress is a pretty safe choice.